agile-learning-institute/mentorHub-person-api/README.md

 The ```api/config/``` endpoint will return a list of configuration values.
 These values are either "defaults" or loaded from an Environment Variable, or found in a singleton configuration file of the same name.
 Environment Variables take precidence.
 The variable "CONFIG_FOLDER" will change the location of configuration files from the default of ```./```

-The docker build expects a linux native binary, and a text file called PATCH_LEVEL to exist, you may want to implement this as a two-stage build that includes the binary compile.
-Sorry for the inconvience, if we can keep the final built container as thin as this it would be great!
-I don't like source code left around in containers.
+The docker build expects a linux native binary, and a text file called PATCH_LEVEL to exist, I was unable to get the git commands to work in a 2-stage build, so I created [docker-build.sh](./docker-build.sh)

 The PATCH_LEVEL file that is located in the same folder as the executable should be populated by CI with the hash of the commit-to-main that triggers CI.
 This will be used on the Version number reported by the /api/config/ endpoint.